yashjoshi305/Automated-Email-Management-Solution/README.md

 That's where these super-smart AI models (LLMs) come in.
 They've read tons of text on the internet, so they're pretty good at understanding what things *mean* even if they haven't seen that exact email before.
 It's like asking a really well-read friend to guess what a book is about just by the cover and a few sentences.

-**Cool Idea for the Real Deal:** What would be super cool in a real company is if we could grab all the old emails that people *already* sorted manually.
+**Cool Idea for the Real Deal:** What would be super cool in a real company is if I could grab all the old emails that people *already* sorted manually.
 The email content would be like the book, and whoever they sent it to would be a clue about what the email was about ("sent to the billing team? probably about billing!").
-We could also have people quickly tag a few emails themselves to make the AI even smarter and more specific to the company's needs.
+I could also have people quickly tag a few emails themselves to make the AI even smarter and more specific to the company's needs.
 That way, it wouldn't just be a general guess from a big AI brain, but something that really understands *your* emails.

 **What's with My Weird Email Categories?**